tinker1987/php7-symfony-vm/README.md

 will speed up your site _a lot_.
 The downside is that you won't be able to check the log from your host computer (the computer that's running Vagrant).

-## To-do

-The following things are additions I want to add to the project:

-- Node.js (with the Bower package)

-Feel free to add these components and create a pull request!

 ## Versioning

 This project is versioned using [Semantic Versioning](http://semver.org/spec/v1.0.0.html):